 Although non-disclosures remove a criminal record from the view of certain private parties, government agencies will still be able to access your record.
 In addition, a non-disclosure does not prevent your record from being admissible in specific court actions.

 When Can Someone Apply For A Non-Disclosure Order?

 There is a statutory waiting period on non-disclosure petitions in Texas:

 - Misdemeanors: For some offenses, a person can apply for a non-disclosure immediately after discharge from probation

 If an applicant is convicted of any additional offenses, an application for non-disclosure can be denied.

 Get One-On-One Help With Your Non-Disclosure Petition

-At Prater & Ridley Attorneys At Law, we believe in second chances, and we know a non-disclosure order can give this to you.
+At Prater, Ridley & Llamas - Attorneys at Law, we believe in second chances, and we know a non-disclosure order can give this to you.
 Co-founding lawyer Patrick J. Ridley has exclusively handled petitions for non-disclosure, as well as expunctions, for decades.
 He knows how to identify eligible records and how to effectively petition the courts in Central Texas.